Dr John Monro

 The growing Asian middle-class and intrinsic susceptibility of Asians to diabetes, is creating a vast market for natural, effective remedies such as those derived from Mamaku, with a respected and ancient whakapapa.
 This is a great opportunity for Māori business.
 As a prolific element in the indigenous flora, Mamaku is an ideal alternative land use diversification candidate for pine conversion and use in marginal land blocks.

 Please refer to the Research Overview documents for more information about the High-Value Nutrition Mamaku contestable funding project.
 High-Value Nutrition is one of the eleven National Science Challenges.
-The Challenge has a $45.6 million budgeted research investment over the next five years.
+The Challenge has a $45.6 million budgeted research investment from 2019-2024.

 Metabolic Health highlights